Idaho's 2nd legislative district

 Idaho's 2nd legislative district is one of 35 districts of the Idaho Legislature.
-It currently comprises Shoshone, Clearwater, and Benewah counties, as well as parts of Kootenai and Bonner counites.
+It currently comprises Shoshone, Clearwater, and Benewah counties, as well as parts of Kootenai and Bonner counties.

 It is currently represented by State Senator Phil Hart, Republican from Kellogg, as well as state representatives Heather Scott, Republican from Blanchard, and Dale Hawkins, Republican from Fernwood.

 Electoral history

 2020

 Legislative District 2 in Idaho has two seats for the state House of Representatives and one seat for the state Senate.
 Incumbent Republican state senator, Steve Vick was unopposed for the only senate seat for both the May primary and the November General election in 2020.
 Vito Barbieri won the election for House Seat A in the primary election, and he was also unopposed in the November general election.
 House Seat B incumbent Tim Remington did not run for reelection.
 Republican candidate Doug "Doug O" Okuniewicz won both the 2020 primary election and the general election for House Seat B.

 Voter participation in the 2020 Idaho primary election was exclusively limited to absentee ballots.
 All polling locations were closed for the first time in the history of Idaho elections.